Graded exercise therapy: Research

+The available research into GET is of poor or very poor quality.
+These studies generally have limited tracking of adverse effects, employ outdated definitions of ME/CFS that do not require post-exertional malaise, and rely on subjective self-reported outcome measures within unblinded trials, making them prone to placebo effects.

 The largest study on GET, the 2011 PACE trial, reported that GET and cognitive-behavioral therapy were safe and resulted in recovery for 22% of participants and improvement for 60%.
-However, the trial's results generated considerable controversy.
+There has since been considerable debate over the validity of the results.
 Outcome measures were modified mid-trial without a clear rationale.
 When the data were reanalyzed utilising the original protocol, the rate of improvement was only 21%, and recovery was just 4%.
 While trial participants reported subjective improvement, there was no clinically significant improvement in fitness according to the 6-minute walk test, an objective outcome.

 A 2022 review commissioned by the CDC concluded that weak evidence suggests that GET has "small to moderate" benefits, including reduced fatigue, decreased depression and anxiety, and better sleep.
 It said these results are of uncertain relevance to people with severe ME/CFS, a diagnosis according to modern criteria, or post-exertional malaise.
 According to the review, limited evidence suggests that GET is not harmful, but that reporting of harms was "suboptimal."